 - (a) Include your name in an h1 at the top of the page. - (b) Your program must display and accept a (numeric) input field.
 Use autofocus (required!) to place the cursor in that field.
-Optionally you can have more fields for more crops.
 Blank out the numeric field between runs.
 Do not carry forward the latest entry. - (c) Your program must have a submit button.
-When the submit button is pressed, the screen should be redrawn, followed by "n" pictures of your crop, where "n" is the number that was keyed into the input field. - (d) The display size of your images cannot be bigger than 100 px wide and 100 px tall.
+When the submit button is pressed, the screen should be redrawn, followed by "n" pictures of your crop, where "n" is the number that was keyed into the input field.
+The pictures must be in a row, not in a column.
+(If the row gets too long, it can automatically wrap to the next line.
+That is okay.) - (d) The display size of your images should be exactly 100 px wide and probably 100 px tall.
 You can specify width=100 if you want. - (e) Your loop must not exceed some specified limit of iterations.
-You must pick your limit between 5 and 10.
+You must pick a limit between 11 and 19.
 You must clearly state what your limit is.
 If the user request is larger than your limit, you must complain and your loop must use your limit instead.